andrew2020wit/proxy-translation-server/README.md

 ## Installation

-- install node.js, if not installed
+- install Node.js, if not installed yet.
-- copy folder with this project (proxy-translation-server)
+- copy the folder with this project (proxy-translation-server)

 ## Running: run in terminal, like:
 ```bash